 On December 2, the “Strategic Agenda for the Armenia-EU Partnership” was signed at the sixth meeting of the Armenia-EU Partnership Council.
-At a press conference held that same day, Kaia Kallas, the EU High Representative for Foreign Affairs and Security Policy, announced the allocation of €15 million to Armenia.
+At a press conference held that same day, Kaja Kallas, the EU High Representative for Foreign Affairs and Security Policy, announced the allocation of €15 million to Armenia.
 According to her, this EU funding will help detect and respond to foreign influences.

-Specifically, on December 3 and 4, some users on X (formerly Twitter) expressed concern that Kaia Kallas was urging Armenia to impose sanctions on Russia.
+Specifically, on December 3 and 4, some users on X (formerly Twitter) expressed concern that Kaja Kallas was urging Armenia to impose sanctions on Russia.
 Additionally, it was reported that 50 million euros had been allocated to facilitate Armenia’s distancing from Moscow.

 What happened in reality

-During a press conference on December 2, in response to a question from a journalist at the Aravot website, Kaia Kallas stated that the EU sanctions against Russia are challenging.
+During a press conference on December 2, in response to a question from a journalist at the Aravot website, Kaja Kallas stated that the EU sanctions against Russia are challenging.
 However, she emphasized that they have requested partner countries to implement similar measures because they want the war to end.
 She remarked, “The impact of this war on all our economies is significant, which is why we are imposing sanctions to bring it to a close.”

 The EU High Representative for Foreign Affairs and Security Policy stated, “That is why we ask our partners to join us.”